Need some help choosing the perfect drill bit size for the 5/16 lag bolt? Here’s a simple and short article.

-Those with experience in home woodworking projects; probably know sooner or later they might have to deal with the 5/16 lag bolt.
+Those with experience in home woodworking projects probably know they might have to deal with the 5/16 lag bolt sooner or later.
 Eventually, you’ll have to drill a suitable hole for this lag bolt.
-If you drill a too-small hole, it might crack or break the wood.
+If you drill a too small hole, it might crack or break the wood.
 Or if you drill a large hole, the bolt won’t fit perfectly.
-So what size drill bit for a 5 16 lag bolt do you need?
+So, what size drill bit for a 5 16 lag bolt do you need?

-In general, for softwood, use the 7/32-inch drill bit for the 5/16-inch lag bolt.
+Generally, use the 7/32-inch drill bit for softwood for the 5/16-inch lag bolt.
 And for hardwood, use the 15/64-inch drill bit.
 These drill bit sizes cooperate with the 75% of total diameter rule of thumb.

 Read the below article for a detailed explanation.